rust-cv/levenberg-marquardt/README.md

 [bll]: https://github.com/rust-cv/levenberg-marquardt/workflows/lints/badge.svg
 [bnl]: https://github.com/rust-cv/levenberg-marquardt/workflows/no-std/badge.svg

-Solver for non-linear least-squares problems.
+Solver for nonlinear least squares problems.

 The implementation is a port of the classic MINPACK implementation of the Levenberg-Marquardt (LM) algorithm.
 This version of the algorithm is sometimes referred